MRoldL001/MH-Score/README.md

 &nbsp;

 **MH-Score** (*Mini-Hakkero Realness Scoring Metric*) is a novel perceptual metric for image realness.
 Trained on a large set of human-annotated samples, it predicts realness scores automatically.
-It is first used in the [MariSGaReli](https://github.com/MRoldL001/MariSGaReli) method.
+It is first used in [MariSGaReli](https://github.com/MRoldL001/MariSGaReli).